CURRICULUM

 OCR Cambridge Technical Extended Certificate in Business

-This course has been designed to provide pupils with the skills, knowledge and understanding of the world of business including the areas of Management, Marketing, Finance, Production and Human Resources.
+This qualification is equivalent to one A-Level.
+The course has been designed to provide students with the skills, knowledge and understanding of the world of business including the areas of Business Decision-Making, Marketing, Finance, Production and Human Resources.

 It builds on the learning from Key Stage 4 and is based on a vocational structure.
 Pupils will engage with local businesses to examine how they operate and apply these experiences to their learning.
-The qualification is structured into mandatory units
+The qualification structure includes:

 Year 13